 Work with Page Templates

 To access and interact with your page templates, click the page icon on the left.
-A panel will open that contains all of the page templates that you have created and saved in the document you have open.
+A panel will open that contains all the page templates you've created and saved in the document.

-- Click on one of the page template thumbnails to insert a new page, in the style of the template, into your document.
+- Click on one of the page template thumbnails to insert a new page, to your document.

 - Right-click on one of the thumbnails to open a menu of ways to interact with your page templates.

 If you need to make edits to your template, hover over the template and click “More”.
-Then, click “Edit Template”.
+Then, click “Edit Template” or "Edit Brand Template".
 Remember: if a user made a document from the template, any future changes you make to the template will NOT be applied to the older documents.
 Only future documents created from the template will include the new changes.